chaserx/reggie/README.md

 This isn't mind-blowing code, it's just another Rails app.
 Why do this when there are other options?
 Well...

+Sadly, this is my annual work excuse to (re-)construct a Rails app for gathering symposium registration information.
+Creating web apps in Ruby on Rails is quite simply fun - a challenge.
+It's also a good excuse to investigate new gems, services, and technologies.
+I don't get enough Ruby in my day job.
+This project has evolved over the past few years.
+Each iteration adds new features and cleans up code.

 ## Actions:

 * Simple semi-static pages for event information